-While divorce is the setting in which parents most often consider child support, parents who have never been married and do not live together may also need to work out child support determination.
-A parent may owe child support even if they do not regularly see the child by their own choice.
+While divorce is the setting in which parents most often consider child support, parents who have never been married and do not live together may also need to work out child support calculations.
+A parent may owe child support even if they do not regularly see the child by their choice.
 If the child is adopted by someone else, including a stepparent, it can remove child support obligations.

 Ask Miami Child Support Lawyers About Child Support Modification

 The Florida court system will examine several factors to evaluate who has to make child support payments and how much child support is owed or make orders pertaining to child support modification.

 Those factors may include the following:

 - Both parents’ income.
 The higher earner may end up paying more in child support.